barijaona/OpenCore_GA-Z170X-Gaming5/README.md

 - make your ports choice with the help of the included drawings, in order to respect the logical limit of 15 ports.
 It must be noted that physical USB3 ports use 2 logical ports: one for USB2 and one for USB3.
 - once you have made your choice, prune the Info.plist file included inside the .kext and put the modified GA\_Z170X\_G5\_Injector.kext into the `Kexts` folder.

-Another possible approach for customizing USB would be to use [USBMap](https://github.com/corpnewt/USBMap).
+Another possible approach for customizing USB would be to use [USBMap](https://github.com/corpnewt/USBMap) after temporarily enabling the `XhciPortLimit` quirk.

 #### CPU